Ralph Nelson Elliot Biography

 1927 – In January, Elliot moved back to Los Angeles to recover from an intestinal ailment, caused by Amoeba Histolytica, contracted while he was in Central America.
 He suffered from chronic fever, dysentery, and weight loss.

-1929 – Elliot began to suffer from pernicious anemia, probably brought on by his intestinal disease, which causes anemia and chronic fatigue.
+1929 – Elliot began to suffer from pernicious anemia, probably brought on by his intestinal disease, causing anemia and chronic fatigue.
 He would continue to suffer considerably over the next 5 years, forcing him to abandon his consulting business.

 At this time, Elliot's finances were dismal, because of the medical costs of his illness and his inability to work during the years of his illness, and he lost a significant amount of money in the stock market crash of 1929 - 1932.
 So he decided to start a new career.